top of page

 through education

-Frontier’s FASD team offers state certified training locally and across Alaska, often bringing in nationally recognized speakers.
+Frontier’s FASD team offers training locally and across Alaska.
 Educational opportunities can be scheduled for students, teachers, professionals, families, and community members.

 • FASD 101 -- Basics of the disability